Introduction

 Effect size, significance level, and power

 The effect size or treatment effect is the difference between groups that investigators try to observe.
 It is the minimal difference determined to be meaningful.
 However, the size and unit of the effect size vary depending on the observation variable.
 For example, a study comparing the hypotensive effects of two antihypertensive drugs could set the effect size to be an average difference of 20 mmHg.
 As another example, if you compare the heights of men between two regions, the effect size could be set to an average difference of 5 cm.
-Standardization1) is necessary to use these various effect sizes (treatment effects) in calculating sample size [46].
-One of the typical standardized effect size is Cohen's d, which divides the difference in mean by the pooled standard deviation (Equation 1) [46].
-Through standardization, the sample size can be calculated regardless of the nature of the observed variables.
-In the hypertensive drug study described above, the standardized effect size can be obtained by dividing the mean difference of 20 mmHg by the standard deviation of blood pressure.
-Also, in the study of male height by region, the standardized effect size is calculated by dividing the average difference of 5 cm by the standard deviation of the height.
+Standardization

 For this reason, the researcher may be tempted to include an unnecessarily large number of subjects at the design stage, or to add subjects if significant results have not been obtained despite the recruitment of the proposed number of subjects.
 However, a breach of the study design initially established causes a number of biases and lowers confidence in the results of the study.
-To avoid this risk, the journal requires the approval number of the Institutional Review Board (also known as an independent ethics committee, ethical review board, or research ethics board) and the registration number given on the official website4).
+To avoid this risk, the journal requires the approval number of the Institutional Review Board (also known as an independent ethics committee, ethical review board, or research ethics board) and the registration number given on the official website

 To illustrate the importance of a carefully determined sample size, let's take an extreme example.
 Compared to the existing surgery method (500,000 won, control), the new surgery method (5 million won, experimental group) is expensive, but hypothesized to significantly shorten the hospital stay.
 The study recruited 10,000 participants each to the control and experimental groups.
 The average length of hospital stay, which was 7 days, was shortened by 10 minutes in the experimental group and was statistically significant.
 Although a 10-minute reduction in length of stay is statistically significant, it may not be clinically meaningful.
 Rather, if the sample size was only determined to get a significant statistical result, it will be difficult to avoid accusations of incurring unnecessary physical and economic losses to patients in the study.
 In addition, waste of research resources such as research expenses and input of research personnel cannot be ignored.
 Therefore, the sample size should be carefully determined from the design stage, taking into account not only statistical significance but also cost-effectiveness, ethical concerns regarding the patient, and clinical significance.